gustav-masch/gustav-masch.github.io/report.md

 These classifications are derived from each word’s sentiment rating, grouping them into positive, negative, or neutral categories.

-Additionally, we develop topic-specific indicators using a `NEAR_Regex` function—designed to identify clusters of context-specific words—to detect whether certain themes are associated with positive or negative implications.
+Additionally, we develop topic specific indicators using a `NEAR_Regex` function—designed to identify clusters of context-specific words, to detect whether certain themes are associated with positive or negative implications.
 The identified topics include:

 1. **Bankruptcy risk** – e.g., "bankruptcy", "insolvency", "default"
 2. **Growth initiatives** – e.g., "expansion", "acquisition", "growth", "scaling"